-Concurrent processes across these different areas of the justice system lead to duplication and delay.
-From the perspective of those caught up in the aftermath of the disaster – including victims, witnesses and alleged wrongdoers – the process can be agonisingly lengthy.
-Inquiries themselves are notoriously time-consuming: the Bloody Sunday inquiry took over 12 years to publish its conclusions; IICSA is onto its fourth Chair.
+These overlapping processes can be confusing for those involved: at worst, layers of legal duplication can fuel the pain of loss.
+From the perspective of those caught up in the aftermath of the disaster – including victims, witnesses and alleged wrongdoers – the process can be agonisingly protracted.
+Public inquiries are notoriously time-consuming: the Bloody Sunday inquiry took over 12 years to publish its conclusions and the Independent Inquiry into Child Sex Abuse is onto its fourth Chair.
 The 1989 Hillsborough stadium disaster has been the subject of an inquiry, an inquest, an independent non-statutory review and an independent panel.

-The Working Party will consider:
+The Working Party considered:

 timely justice: how elements of current fact-finding processes and investigation might be integrated to reduce duplication and delay;

 transparency and responsibility: how investigations, inquiries and inquests can be better coordinated to embed best practice, promote certainty and ensure inclusion of bereaved people and survivors; and

 fairer outcomes: how inquiry hearings can be improved with regard to procedures, evidence and effective participation.

 Members of the Working Party

-- Chair: Sir Robert Owen
+Chair: Sir Robert Owen

-- Jodie Blackstock (JUSTICE)
+Jodie Blackstock (JUSTICE)

-- Paul Bowen QC (Brick Court Chambers)
+Paul Bowen KC (Brick Court Chambers)

-- Deborah Coles (INQUEST)
+Deborah Coles (INQUEST)

-- Sir John Goldring
+Sir John Goldring

 Professor Carol Harlow QC (London School of Economics)

-- Charlotte Haworth Hird (Bindmans LLP)
+Charlotte Haworth Hird (Bindmans LLP)

 Emma Ireton (Nottingham Trent University)

 Thalia Maragh (Garden Court Chambers)

 Una Morris (Garden Court Chambers)

 Andrew O’Connor QC (Temple Garden Chambers)

 Dr Sara Ryan (University of Oxford)

 Professor Phil Scraton (Queen’s University Belfast)

 Martin Smith (Fieldfisher)

-- Leslie Thomas QC (Garden Court Chambers)
+Professor Leslie Thomas KC (Garden Court Chambers)

-- Sir Peter Thornton QC
+Sir Peter Thornton KC

 Corporate Partner: Sonya L. Van de Graaff (Morrison & Foerster LLP)

 Rapporteur: Robbie Stern (JUSTICE)

 Members of the Working Party’s sub-groups:

 Michaela Bolton (Infected Blood Inquiry)

-- Nicholas Griffin QC (QEB Hollis Whiteman)
+Nicholas Griffin KC (QEB Hollis Whiteman)

 Matthew Hill (1 Crown Office Row)